Impacts of Eddy Coherency on Chlorophyll-a Concentration

 Air-Sea Exchange of Carbon in Eddies

 The Surface Ocean CO2 ATlas (SOCAT) project has 35.6 million observations of carbon dioxide in the ocean as of 2022.
-With this open-source dataset, it is now possible to investigate fluctations in the air-sea exchange of carbon in smaller ocean features such as eddies.
+With this tremendous open-source dataset, it is now possible to investigate fluctations in the air-sea exchange of carbon in smaller ocean features such as eddies.
 I worked on this project primarily as a mentor to MIT undergraduate Sydney Kim and MIT Masters' student Christine Padalino.
 Christine was co-advised by Drs.
 Greg Britten (WHOI), Mick Follows (MIT), and I. She defended her thesis in April 2023, entitled "The effect of eddies on fCO2 in the North Pacific surface ocean".
-We are currently working on a manuscript describing and extending the results of Christine's thesis.
+We are currently working on a manuscript describing the results of Christine's thesis and extending the methods to a global analysis.

-Surface ocean CO2 from ships, drifters and autonomous surface platforms and moorings for all data in SOCAT version 2023.
+Surface ocean CO2 measurments collected from ships, autonomous surface platforms, and moorings (SOCAT version 2023).
 Image source: SOCAT

 𓆝 𓆟 𓆞𓆝 𓆟 𓆞𓆝 𓆟 𓆞𓆝 𓆟 𓆞𓆝 𓆟 𓆞𓆝 𓆟 𓆞𓆝